The Kindness of Strangers (film)

-The Kindness of Strangers is a 2019 internationally co-produced drama film, written and directed by Lone Scherfig.
-It stars Zoe Kazan, Tahar Rahim, Esben Smed, Andrea Riseborough, and Caleb Landry Jones.
+The Kindness of Strangers is a 2019 drama film written and directed by Lone Scherfig.
+The film stars Zoe Kazan, Tahar Rahim, Esben Smed, Andrea Riseborough, and Caleb Landry Jones.

-It had its world premiere at the Berlin International Film Festival on February 7, 2019.
-It was released in the United States on February 14, 2020, by Vertical Entertainment.
+The Kindness of Strangers had its world premiere at the Berlin International Film Festival on February 7, 2019, and was released in the United States on February 14, 2020, by Vertical Entertainment.